batect/batect/rfcs/2020-02-telemetry/proposal.md

 [Automattic's privacy policy](https://github.com/Automattic/legalmattic/blob/master/Privacy-Policy.md) is available under a Creative Commons license and could be used as a template.

-Opting out or blocking collection of telemetry information would be supported through three mechanisms:
+Opting out or blocking collection of telemetry information would be supported through multiple mechanisms:

-* `--disable-telemetry` command line flag
+* `--disable-telemetry` command line flag to disable telemetry for a single invocation
+* `--permanently-disable-telemetry` command line flag to permanently disable telemetry (equivalent to answering 'no' to the consent prompt below)
 * `BATECT_ENABLE_TELEMETRY` environment variable set to `0` or `false`
 * Blocking HTTPS traffic to the `api.abacus.batect.dev` domain at a network level (eg. at a proxy)